7 Workouts to Tone Your Inner Thighs

 Author: Shannon Beineke

-The ideal inner-thigh workout — one that blasts fat while building muscle — is hard to come by.
+The ideal inner thigh exercise — one that blasts fat while building muscle — is hard to come by.
 Luckily for you, we’ve done the research!
-Do these seven exercises three days a week and you’ll start seeing toned thighs in no time.
+Do these 7 exercises for inner thighs three days a week and you’ll start seeing toned thighs in no time.

 1. Extended leg lift